pytroll/pyspectral/doc/rayleigh_correction.rst

    :scale: 70%
    :align: center

+The method is descriped in detail in a scientific paper_.

 To apply the atmospheric correction for a given satellite sensor band, the procedure involves the following three steps: